CyPheer1/rare-disease-drl-image-generation/README.md

 - FID can be unstable for small rare-class sample sizes.
 - Human medical validation would be required for clinical use.

-## Future Improvements

-Potential future work:

-- Use StyleGAN2 or diffusion models for higher-resolution generation.
-- Add dermatologist or expert validation.
-- Evaluate with more medical image quality metrics.
-- Use an ensemble of classifiers for more reliable reward signals.
-- Add external validation datasets.
-- Improve rare-class FID with stronger distribution-aware rewards.

 ## Author

 Developed as a Deep Reinforcement Learning university project by **MOHAMED EL OUARDI** and **BOUCHOUA YOUSSEF**, supervised by Mr. Badr HIRCHOUA (ENSAM, Filière IAGI2).